OblancC/wavemotors/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

 ## BackEnd
-Here we have the file to run the back-end : (https://github.com/OblancC/back)
+Here we have the file to run the back-end : [Back Service](https://github.com/OblancC/back)

 ## Development server